• About 380 million people use English as their first language and approximately the same number of people use it as their second language.

 • The best-known writer from this period is Geoffrey Chaucer and his Canterbury Tales.

-• Until this time, people had to write book yourselves.
+• Until this time, people had to write books themselves.

 • Caxton contributed a lot to the spreading of the English language – he translated a lot of works into English and almost all of the books he printed were in English.

-• In 1348 –John Wycliffe translated Bible in English.
+• In 1348, John Wycliffe translated the Bible into English.

 1. Early Modern English (15th – 17th century), Modern English (18th century – present)